 The Haritch name is an important part of the history of the ancient Anglo-Saxon tribes of Britain.
 Haritch is derived from the Old Danish and Old Swedish name Erik and the Old Norse name Eiríkr.
 Many Scandinavian personal names were left in the British Isles as a legacy of the Viking raids which plagued the coastal regions of Britain from the 8th to 10th centuries, and many of these eventually became Anglo-Saxon surnames.

 Early Origins of the Haritch family

+The surname Haritch was first found in Leicestershire.
+The name was listed as Eiric, Eric and Erish in the Domesday Book of 1086.
+John Eirich was the first listing of the family in Leicestershire in 1211.
 "There is a tradition that the most ancient family of the Ericks derive lineage from Erick the Forester, a great commander, who raised an army to oppose the invasion of William the Conqueror, by whom he was vanquished, but afterwards employed to command that prince's forces, and in old age retired to his house in Leicestershire, where his family hath continued ever since."

 Important Dates for the Haritch family

 This web page shows only a small excerpt of our Haritch research.
 Another 95 words (7 lines of text) covering the years 1450, 1557, 1753, 1658, 1695, 1591 and 1674 are included under the topic Early Haritch History in all our PDF Extended History products and printed products wherever possible.

 Haritch Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Haritch were recorded, including Herrick, Herricke and others.

 Early Notables of the Haritch family (pre 1700)